 Drug and alcohol detox begins with a complete medical assessment to gather information about your medical history and the details of your addiction.
 Our team of medical and clinical professionals working with you throughout your detox needs to have the most accurate information for the safety and success of your detox.

-With inpatient detox at Westwind Recovery®, you will have 24-hour care from the detox center’s experienced and compassionate staff.
+With inpatient detox, you will have 24-hour care from the detox center’s experienced and compassionate staff.
 Depending on your circumstances, you can expect to remain in the detox center for 72 hours or longer.
 The factors considered in creating your detox plan include:

 Our medical staff may use medications to alleviate the discomfort of withdrawal.
 No matter your substance abuse or addiction level, it is always best to seek help from professionals like the team at Westwind Recovery® when you are considering drug or alcohol detox.

 Detox is not a cure for addiction but provides freedom from physical dependence, clearing the way for you to discover and work through the underlying factors that contributed to your substance use disorder.
-Following detox, you can move on to our inpatient drug rehab center, outpatient drug rehab center, or sober living program, depending upon your needs.
+Following detox, you can move on to our drug rehab programs, including the following outpatient drug rehab and our Los Angeles sober living programs.
 Contact us today to learn more.
-Use the online form or call us at 855.340.8832.
+Use the online form or call us to speak with our team.